 SAI-AMBROSINI S.S.4: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 12.32 meters 40 feet 5 inches wing area 17.5 sq_meters 188.4 sq_feet length 6.74 meters 22 feet 2 inches height 2.48 meters 8 feet 2 inches empty weight 1,800 kilograms 3,968 pounds normal loaded weight 2,446 kilograms 5,392 pounds max speed at altitude 540 KPH 335 MPH / 290 KT _____________________ _________________ _______________________

 The program came to an abrupt end the next day, 8 March, when Colombo took the machine up for a second flight.
 An aileron malfunctioned and Colombo tried to set the machine down in available open space; he ran into a tree and was killed, with the aircraft totaled.
 There was some consideration of building a second prototype, but it didn't happen.
 The initial flight had not demonstrated any particular superiority to fighter aircraft of conventional configuration, and there had been increasing misgivings about the project anyway.
-How was the pilot to bail out, for example, without getting chopped up by the rear-mounted propeller?
-There were also concerns about engine cooling, rearward view, and the worry that the engine would crush the pilot if the aircraft ran into something on the ground.
+How was the pilot to bail out, for example, without getting chopped to pieces by the rear-mounted propeller?
+There were also concerns about engine cooling, rearward view, and that the engine would crush the pilot if the aircraft ran into something on the ground.
 Steffanutti went on to develop lightweight fighter aircraft of conventional configuration.BACK_TO_TOP

 * In the fall of 1939, the US Army Air Corps (USAAC) issued a request for proposals for an advanced piston-powered fighter that would outmatch any others currently in service.
 The request specified that "unconventional configurations" would be acceptable, and the manufacturers took the Air Corps at their word.
 The result would be three of the most unconventional aircraft developed by the US during World War II, all pusher-prop fighters: the twin-boom Vultee "XP-54", the tailless Northrop "XP-56", and a canard design, the Curtiss-Wright "XP-55".